-Ultra Vires Action in Violation of 22 U.S.C. § 4605(f) and U.S. Const.
-Art II, § 3 (Against Defendants President Donald J. Trump and Trent Morse their his official capacities)
+Ultra Vires Action in Violation of 22 U.S.C. § 4605(f) and Violation of U.S. Const.
+Art II, § 3 (Against Defendants President Donald J. Trump and Trent Morse in their official capacities)

-- 136. Plaintiffs hereby re-allege and incorporate by reference all paragraphs above as if fully set forth here. - 137.
+- 135. Plaintiffs hereby re-allege and incorporate by reference all paragraphs above as if fully set forth here. - 136.
 Under the USIP Act, Congress established USIP as an independent nonprofit corporation governed by a Board of Directors.
-22 U.S.C. § 4603(b), § 4605(a). - 138.
-The USIP Act set out the exclusive methods and circumstances under which a member of the Board appointed with the advice and consent of the Senate under 22 U.S.C. § 4605(b)(4) may be removed.
-22 U.S.C. § 4605(f). - 139.
-The notices emailed to such Board members by Defendant Trent Morse on behalf of President Trump purporting to terminate the Board members did not satisfy any of the methods or bases for removal in 22 U.S.C. § 4605(f). - 140.
+22 U.S.C. § 4603(b), § 4605(a).

+- 137. The USIP Act set out the exclusive methods and circumstances under which a member of the Board appointed with the advice and consent of the Senate under 22 U.S.C. § 4605(b)(4) may be removed.
+22 U.S.C. § 4605(f). - 138.
+The notices emailed to such Board members by Defendant Trent Morse on behalf of President Trump purporting to terminate the Board members did not satisfy any of the methods or bases for removal in 22 U.S.C. § 4605(f). - 139.
 President Trump failed to comply with 22 U.S.C. § 4605(f)(1) by purporting to terminate members of the Board without "consult[ing] with the Board" and without identifying any "conviction of a felony, malfeasance in office, persistent neglect of duties, or inability to discharge duties."
-22 U.S.C. § 4605(f)(1).

-- 141. President Trump failed to comply with 22 U.S.C. § 4605(f)(2) by purporting to remove the members of the Board without "the recommendation of eight voting members of the Board." - 142.
-President Trump failed to comply with 22 U.S.C. § 4605(f)(3) by purporting to remove the members of the Board without "the recommendation of a majority of the members of the Committee on Foreign Affairs and the Committee on Education and Labor of the House of Representatives and a majority of the members of the Committee on Foreign Relations and the Committee on Labor and Human Resources of the Senate [now the HELP Committee]". - 143.
-Accordingly, President Trump's actions to remove the members of USIP's Board are unlawful, ultra vires, and without legal effect, and have caused Plaintiffs to suffer and continue to suffer imminent and irreparable harm. - 144.
-Defendant Donald J. Trump's ultra vires act also violates Art II, § 3 of the United States Constitution.
+22 U.S.C. § 4605(f)(1). - 140.
+President Trump exceeded his authority pursuant to 22 U.S.C. § 4605(f)(2) by purporting to remove the members of the Board without "the recommendation of eight voting members of the Board." - 141.
+President Trump exceeded his authority pursuant to 22 U.S.C. § 4605(f)(3) by purporting to remove the members of the Board without "the recommendation of a majority of the members of the Committee on Foreign Affairs and the Committee on Education and Labor of the House of Representatives and a majority of the members of the Committee on Foreign Relations and the Committee on Labor and Human Resources of the Senate [now the HELP Committee]". - 142.
+Accordingly, President Trump's actions to remove the members of USIP's Board are unlawful, ultra vires, and without legal effect, and have caused Plaintiffs to suffer and continue to suffer imminent and irreparable harm. - 143.
+Defendant Donald J. Trump's ultra vires act also violates Art II, § 3 of the United

+States Constitution.
 The Take Care Clause provides that the Executive must "take Care that the Laws be faithfully executed."
 U.S. Const.
 Art.
 II, § 3.
-The Executive violates the Take Care Clause where it fails to execute or otherwise acts contrary to statutes enacted by Congress and signed into law. - 145.
-Defendant Trump's unlawful removal of the Board members runs afoul of the Constitution's command that the Executive faithfully execute federal law.
+The Executive violates the Take Care Clause where it fails to execute or otherwise acts contrary to statutes enacted by Congress and signed into law.

+144. Defendant Trump's unlawful removal of the Board members runs afoul of the Constitution's command that the Executive faithfully execute federal law.

-SECOND CAUSE OF ACTION Violation of Administrative Procedure Act, 5 U.S.C. § 706(2) (Against Defendants GSA, OPM, DOS, DOGE, and DOGE TO)
+SECOND CAUSE OF ACTION

+Violation of Administrative Procedure Act, 5 U.S.C. § 706(2) (Against Defendants GSA, OPM, DOS, DOGE, and DOGE TO)